codemystic/portfolio/README.md

-# My Portfolio
+# Raju Portfolio
-Welcome to my portfolio!
-This project showcases my skills, projects, and experiences as an ML Engineer.
+This project is a React-based portfolio, structured to be easy to customize for your own details.